emory-libraries/digitizedbooks/DEPLOYNOTES.rst

   $ pip install -r pip-install-req.txt

-If you are a developer or are installing to a continuous ingration server where you plan to run unit tests, code coverage reports, or build sphinx documentation, you probably will also want to::
+If you are a developer or are installing to a continuous integration server where you plan to run unit tests, code coverage reports, or build sphinx documentation, you probably will also want to::